 ITTO Thematic Programme on Reducing Deforestation and Forest Degradation and Enhancing Environmental Services in Tropical Forests (REDDES) includes promoting the capacity of ITTO developing member countries and their stakeholders in maintaining and enhancing environmental services of tropical forests in order to contribute to the social and economic sustainability and well-being of forest-dependent communities through payments for forest-based environmental services (PES).
 With support of this Programme, PES mechanisms have been developed and/or under implementation with involvement of a number of local communities.
-The values of tropical forests and their environmental services have received increased global recognition through in particular a global initiative on reducing emissions from deforestation and forest degradation (REDD+) which has facilitated the initiation of hundred of REDD+ projects across the tropics.

 How are PES mechanisms developing, what are key factors for the success of PES mechanisms, and how can we learn from such experience to further advice of PES mechanisms in the tropics?
 Given the significant importance of developing and implementing PES mechanisms in the tropics and sharing best practices and lessons learned from many organizations' activities and projects to scale up ITTO and global efforts to promote PES mechanisms, there is an urgent need to organize an international forum.
-In this way, International Conference on Environmental Services of Tropical Forests will be organized to share lessons learned from the development of PES mechanisms as well as recommending actions at local, national and international levels for the development and effective implementation of PES mechanism in support of SFM in the tropics.
+In this way, International Forum on Environmental Services of Tropical Forests will be organized to share lessons learned from the development of PES mechanisms as well as recommending actions at local, national and international levels for the development and effective implementation of PES mechanism in support of SFM in the tropics.

-In close cooperation with relevant international, regional and national organizations, International Conference on Environmental Services of Tropical Forests will be organized in 2013 in a selected country in Latin America.
-The Conference will bring policy makers, researchers and academicians, practitioners, civil society, the private sector, and regional and international organizations engaged in the development and implementation of PES mechanisms.
-To this end, specifically the Conference intends
+In close cooperation with relevant international, regional and national organizations, International Forum on Environmental Services of Tropical Forests will be organized in 2013 in a selected country in Latin America.
+The Forum will bring policy makers, researchers and academicians, practitioners, civil society, the private sector, and regional and international organizations engaged in the development and implementation of PES mechanisms.
+To this end, specifically the Forum intends

-- a) To overview of current PES mechanisms (i.e. government-led/user-led schemes; watershed management, forest/biodiversity conservation, carbon services such as REDD+ and other environmental services) and those being developed in support of SFM; - b) To assess of the potential of market-based and other remuneration systems for compensating environmental services; - c) To identify the policy, socio-economic and environmental issues for the effective development of PES with a view to make recommendations for further advancement of PES mechanisms at local, national and international levels; and - c) To promote and facilitate cooperation among partners including South-South partnerships and among bilateral and multilateral PES initiatives.
+- a) To overview of current PES mechanisms (i.e. government-led/user-led schemes; watershed management, forest/biodiversity conservation, carbon services and other environmental services) and those being developed in support of SFM; - b) To report on the potential and challenge of remuneration systems for compensating environmental services; - c) To identify the policy, socio-economic and environmental issues for the effective development of PES with a view to make recommendations for further advancement of PES mechanisms at local, national and international levels; and - d) To promote and facilitate cooperation among partners including South-South partnerships and among bilateral and multilateral PES initiatives.

-The Conference will contribute to facilitating the dissemination and sharing of outcomes and lessons learned from ITTO project work in PES in member countries.
+The Forum will contribute to facilitating the dissemination and sharing of outcomes and lessons learned from ITTO project work in PES in member countries, and from other existing relevant experiences on environmental services .
 It will also allow for the presentation of other experiences from concerned organizations, namely UNFCCC, CBD, FAO, and IUCN.

-The expected outputs of the Conference include:
+The expected outputs of the Forum include:

-- a) Publication of Conference materials (e.g. papers, PowerPoint presentations) on the ITTO website and associated compact disk; - b) Materials and messages to be presented at relevant fora regarding payments of environmental services provided tropical forests; - c) Recommendations for the improved development of PES mechanisms and their effective implementation in the tropics; - d) Networking between ITTO-supported project staff, and other experts and practitioners engaged in PES mechanisms; and - e) Distribute findings of the Conference at the subsequent ITTC Session. - IV.
+- a) Publication of Forum materials (e.g. papers, PowerPoint presentations) on the ITTO website and associated compact disk; - b) Materials and messages to be presented at relevant fora regarding payments of environmental services provided tropical forests; - c) Recommendations for the improved development of PES mechanisms and their effective implementation in the tropics; - d) Networking between ITTO-supported project staff, and other experts and practitioners engaged in PES mechanisms; and - e) Distribute findings of the Forum at the subsequent ITTC Session. - IV.
 Target Countries ITTO member countries - V. Duration & Timing 12 months in 2013 - VI.
 Budget US\$300,000